 Student's Name:

 Address:

 Phone Number: () Email:

-Intended Term of Enrollment:
+Intended Term of Enrollment: □ Fall □ Spring □ Summe er Y ear

-□ Fall

-□ Spring

-□ Summer Year

 Other Institution: Course Number and Title Credit Hours Academy Course Equivalent

-The Academy may accept transfer credit from other accredited institutions, as long as a grade of B or better is earned.
+The Academy may accept transfer credit from other accredited instit utions, as lo ong as a grade of B or better is earned.

-Please have official transcripts, course syllabi and course descriptions for the courses that you would like to transfer mailed to: United States Sports Academy Graduate Admissions One Academy Drive Daphne, AL 36526
+Please have official transcripts, course syllabi and course description s for the co urses that you would like to transfer mailed

+to: United States Sports Academy Graduate Admissions One Academy Drive Daphne, AL 36526 is for the co arses that you would like to transfer manea

-Method of Payment: 1 understand that n ny credit card will be charged \$50 to co ver the required transfer evaluation fee.
-Credit Card Type: VISA MC DISCOVER
+Method of Payment: I understand that my credit card will be charge Credit Card Type: VISA MC DISC ed \$50 to co COVER over the required transfer evaluation fee.

+Credit Card Number:

-Credit Card Number Expiration Date: CVV Code Billing Zip Code
+Expiration Date: CVV Code Billing Z ip Code

 Approved by:

-Chief Academic Officer or Designee
+Chief Academic Officer or Designee Date